qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 Developed with Laravel, Vue 3, Vite, Vuex, Inertia and Tailwind CSS.

-# Utilizing Nuxt 3 for Server-Side Rendering
+# Nuxt 3 for Server-Side Rendering

 Nuxt 3 has been used for server-side rendering (SSR) for the frontend part.
 Check out the GitHub [repository](https://github.com/qaiswardag/nuxt_directory_and_job_board_theme?tab=readme-ov-file).